bicarbon8/automated-functional-testing/packages/aft-testrail/README.md

 # AFT-TestRail
-provides TestRail result logging as well as test execution filtering for users of `aft-core` by implementing plugins for the `AbstractReportingPlugin` and `AbstractTestCasePlugin` plugin base classes.
+provides TestRail result logging as well as test execution filtering for users of `aft-core` by implementing plugins for the `ReportingPlugin` and `TestExecutionPolicyPlugin` plugin base classes.

 ## TestRailReportingPlugin
 the `TestRailReportingPlugin` extends from `ReportingPlugin` in `aft-core`. if enabled, this plugin will log test results to test cases in a TestRail Plan (if no plan is specified a new one is created the first time one is attempted to be accessed by the plugin). it can be enabled by including the following in your `aftconfig.json` file: